What is the HP Stockless Production Video?

 The first major change had been in the 1960s – the use of computer systems and the change from cabinets full of stock cards to the use of Material Requirements Planning (MRP1).
 In the USA, in the 60s and 70s, the innovators were Orlicky, Plossl and Wight, whilst Deming went to Japan to teach quality improvement techniques.
 The second major change, from the 1980s, was to Just in Time (JIT) and Lean Manufacturing.

 Old paper-based stock control systems used card files to record stock issues, receipts and the stock balances with re-order levels, usually based on historic usage, to trigger the placing of new supply or new work orders.
 By contrast, MRP1 logic calculated the requirements and suggested orders at all levels in the product structure based on combinations of actual and forecast sales demand.
-It used the idea of standard factory lead times (assuming ‘infinite capacity’) to calculate when to release batches of work and when suppliers needed to delivery components.
+It used the idea of standard factory lead times (assuming ‘infinite capacity’) to calculate when to release batches of work and when suppliers needed to deliver component requirements.
 As a result, MRP is considered to be a ‘push system’.

 During the 70s, computer systems started to include capacity planning and shop-floor control and became known as Manufacturing Resource Planning (MRP2).
 Having calculated the material requirements, MRP2 systems included capacity requirements planning and the need to prioritise queues of work within departments or the batches awaiting machine availability.

 In parallel with the MRP developments, Toyota were developing the Toyota Production Systems (TPS).
 Unlike MRP calculation systems, TPS also included quality considerations, the use of standard operating procedures plus continuous improvement (kaizen) and encouraged avoiding theory and studying where the work is actually done (gemba).
 The ideas spread to other automotive companies as well to aerospace and electronics companies.